Psammophory

-Psammophory is a method by which certain plants armor themselves with sand on their body parts making chances less for them to be eaten by animals.
+Psammophory is a method by which certain plants armor themselves with sand on their body parts, lowering the chance of them being eaten by animals.
+Psammophory occurs in plants of the genus Psammophora, which have a viscous mucus on the surface of their leaves, to which sand particles stick.
 Over 200 species of plants hailing from 88 genera in 34 families have been identified as psammorphorous.
+This adaptive mechanism is used not only by plants but also by some insects.